catalyst/moodle-tool_mfa/README.md

 In theory you could impement almost anything as a factor, such as time of day, retina scans, or push notificatons.
 For a list of potential factor ideas see:

 https://en.wikipedia.org/wiki/Multi-factor_authentication#Authentication_factors

+### Moodle Mobile App

+By default the Moodle Mobile app handles the authentication of users directly, which circumvents the steps that tool_mfa adds.

+To enforce MFA for the app as well you must set the tool_mobile 'typeoflogin' admin setting to be 'Via a browser window'.

 ## Points and examples